GeoNode/geonode-project/README.md

 ## Developing with Dev Containers in VS Code

-This repo includes a .devcontainer folder with the condigurations to run Django and Celery as VS Code Dev Containers.
+This repo includes a .devcontainer folder with the condigurations to run Django and Celery inside a VS Code Dev Container.
 A `docker.sh` script aliases the `docker compose` command with the pre-configured arguments to use the customized compose files.

 You can run the Dev Container with the following commands: